 An easy deviled eggs with relish recipe made with hard cooked eggs, sandwich spread, relish, mustard, and paprika.
 Serve these deviled eggs as part of a breakfast or brunch menu, take them to a family gathering or a potluck dinner at work.
-You can also find more appetizer recipes here.

 Aside from tasting great and being a good protein source, they also fit in well with low and moderate carbohydrate diets.

 Special thanks to a loyal reader for sharing this recipe.
 Beth writes “that at family get togethers everyone votes me to bring the deviled eggs because they are so good.
 This is kinda a secret that I have now exposed.
 Enjoy…”

 - 12 extra large eggs

 - 4-6 Tablespoons Sandwich Spread Kraft

 - paprika optional